ClaretAnderson/ClaretAnderson/README.md

 - 👋 Hi, I’m @ClaretAnderson
 - 👀 I’m interested in Biomedical Engineering, Machine Learning and Deep Learning for signal and image processing.
-- 🌱 I’m currently learning Artificial Neural Networks applications for Emotion Recognition
+- 🌱 I’m currently creating Machine Learning models for Emotion Recognition from wearable devices.
-- 📫 How to reach me at claretanderson[at]gmail[dot]com
+- 📫 How to reach me at anderson.claret[at]unifesp[dot]com

 <!---
 ClaretAnderson/ClaretAnderson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.